sflavelle/writing/scratchpad/jxr-utmv.md

 Slowly, as you were hurriedly carried out of some civilian building out onto the streets, you started to become aware of what was happening around you.

-People running about around you.
+People running about in panic.

 The sounds of demolition and explosions in the distance.